Rena Riffel: Directing

-Musical work and other projects
+Entertainment Weeklys July 23, 2010 issue announced a sequel to Showgirls.
+Riffel wrote, directed, and starred in the film.
+Initially entitled Showgirl, it was later renamed Showgirls 2: Penny's from Heaven.
+The film had its first screening on October 27, 2011, at the Laemmle Theatre's Sunset 5 in West Hollywood, California.
+It played to a packed house who enjoyed the epic, which had a duration of 2 hours and 24 minutes.
+The film received favorable reviews, with references made to David Lynch's Inland Empire by CraveOnline.com and LA Weekly.
+Showgirls 2: Penny's from Heaven was screened in arthouse theatres across the country and announced further surprise screenings on the movie website, ShowGirls2Movie.com.

+Riffel also developed a musical based on Showgirls, titled Showgirls!
+The Musical.

+Music

 According to the text trivia track on the 2010 Blu-ray release of Showgirls, one of the songs played during the film's lap-dance sequence was co-written by Riffel.

 In 2004, Riffel's song "Geisha Girl" was featured in Oliver Robbins film Wild Roomies.
 She also sang the theme song for 2007 E!
 Entertainment's series, Billionaire Heiresses, called "Livin' in the Fast Lane".
 In 2008, she starred in Coheed and Cambria's music video for "Feathers" playing the 1950s character, Judy Feathers.
 Judy Feathers is the perfect housewife with a secret of being a cannibal, killing then serving the milkman, postman, sailor, and a boyscout for dinner.
 It won Best Video in 2008 in the UK for the Kerrang!
 Awards and Rena appeared on Jimmy Kimmel Live! on March 5, 2008, with the band.